Frank Serpico: Retirement

-Serpico retired on June 15, 1972, one month after receiving the New York City Police Department's highest honor, the Medal of Honor.
+Serpico retired on June 15, 1972, one month after receiving the NYPD's highest commendation, the Medal of Honor.
 There was no ceremony; according to Serpico, it was simply handed to him over the desk "like a pack of cigarettes."
-In 2014, Serpico said that the NYPD still had not issued him the certificate that normally would accompany the honor.
+In 2014, Serpico stated that the department still had not issued him the certificate that normally would accompany the medal.

-In December 2021, Eric Adams, the mayor-elect of New York City and a former NYPD officer, said "[Serpico's] bravery inspired my law enforcement career" and said that he would ensure that the omission was corrected.
-On February 3, 2022, Serpico received the certificate, which he greeted with an improvised "21-gun salute" made with the sound of popping bubble wrap.
+In December 2021, Eric Adams, then mayor-elect of New York City and a former NYPD officer, said "[Serpico's] bravery inspired my law enforcement career" and said that he would ensure that the omission was corrected.
+On February 3, 2022, exactly fifty-one years after the shooting, Serpico received the certificate, which he greeted with an improvised "21-gun salute" made with the sound of popping bubble wrap.

-Following his retirement in 1972, he went to Switzerland to recuperate, spending almost a decade living there.
-He also lived on a farm in the Netherlands, where he married a Dutch woman (who died of cancer), and spent time traveling and studying in Western Europe.

-When it was decided to make the movie about his life called Serpico, Al Pacino invited the officer to stay with him at a house that Pacino had rented in Montauk, New York.
-Pacino asked him about why he had stepped forward, and Serpico replied, "Well, Al, I don't know.
+When it was decided to make the movie about Serpico's life, Al Pacino invited him to stay at a house that Pacino had rented in Montauk, Long Island.
+Pacino asked Serpico about why he had stepped forward, to which he replied, "Well, Al, I don't know.
 I guess I would have to say it would be because... if I didn't, who would I be when I listened to a piece of music?"
-He has credited his grandfather (who had once been assaulted and robbed), and his uncle (a respected policeman in Italy), for his own sense of justice.
+Serpico has credited his grandfather (who had once been assaulted and robbed), and his uncle (a respected policeman in Italy), for his own sense of justice.

-He returned to the U.S. briefly in June 1974 to deliver a nomination speech for Ramsey Clark, candidate for United States Senator, at the New York State Democratic Party's convention in Niagara Falls.
-Clark was nominated, but lost the general election to incumbent Republican Jacob Javits.

-While travelling in Europe from 1979 to 1980, Serpico lived in Orissor College in Corwen, Wales; he was one of the founders and Director of Orissor (which had been known as the Old Union Work House and, more recently, as Corwen Manor: his signature appears on the deeds).
-He was well known in and around Corwen and frequently mixed in the town's pubs.
-After a disagreement with Orissor, he stayed for a few weeks in a B&B before returning to New York City in 1980.